-But this time around, it might be even more exciting because you’re decorating a home in the way you love, but for other people to enjoy.
+This time around, it might be even more exciting.
+You’ll be providing a home for your guests to enjoy.

 Think back to the first home you bought, decorated, and prepared for your family.
-Did you spend hours picking out the right shade of taupe that would make your home feel bright and airy yet cozy and elegant all in one?
-Perhaps you laid on approximately 50 mattresses, in search to find the one with the ultimate balance of firmness and comfort?
-And when you were all moved in, did you triple check to make sure all the safety features were working properly because this is your family we’re talking about, and you want safety to be a non-issue?
+You spend hours picking just the right shade of paint.
+Tested 50 mattresses to find the perfect one.
+And when you were all moved in, did you triple check to make sure all your safety precautions?
+Just to make sure they were working properly and your family was safe.

-It can feel like a daunting task, covering your safety basics in a vacation rental, but luckily there are simple precautions you can take in order to seamlessly cover your grounds and fit out your vacation rental and best keep your guests safe.
+Covering your safety basics in a vacation rental can feel like a monumental task.
+Luckily there are simple safety precautions you can take to seamlessly and keep your guests safe.

 Here are JZ Vacation Rentals simple tasks to promote health and safety in your vacation rental.
 First, let’s split safety up into the three different sections of your home: indoor, outdoor, and general health.